Reutersvard/cs50/README.md

-# cs50
+# CS50
-Some of the problem sets I did for cs50 2020 and 2021
+Some solutions to problem sets from the course CS50, 2020 - 2021.